PaganSeaWitch/Bonnie-Dialogue-Manager-Godot-Plugin/USAGE.md

 ## Interpreter's interface

-This plugin exposes the interpreter as `ClydeDialogue`.
+This plugin exposes the interpreter as `Bonnie`.

-This is `ClydeDialogue`'s interface:
+This is `Bonnie`'s interface:

 ```gdscript
 extends Node